GallTech/rag-lab/README.md

 # RAG Lab

-This repository contains all scripts and configuration for a multi-stage Retrieval-Augmented Generation (RAG) lab.
+This repository contains all scripts and configuration for a **multi-stage Retrieval-Augmented Generation (RAG) lab focused on AI/ML research data**.
 Each top-level folder represents a **functional stage** in the pipeline.

+The lab runs on Proxmox hosted on a **Minisforum UM890 Pro (Ryzen 9 8945HS, 64GB DDR5, 2TB NVMe)**.

 ## Structure